Blackmesa-Canteen/bms-warehouse-keeper-api/README.md

 ## Docker (recommended)
 ### Notes
-- Docker compose is needed.
-Two containers in runtime: bms-wk-api-service and bms-wk-api-mysql-service
+- Docker compose plugin is required.
+See [Docker Docs: Install the Compose Plugin](https://docs.docker.com/compose/install/).
 - `/Dockerfile` and `/docker-compose` is located in the project root dir;

 ### Build step
 Steps to build docker-compose are shown below:
-1. Create `/.env` file, based on `/.env,example` to hold environment vars;
+1. Create `.env` file, based on `.env,example` to hold environment vars;
 2. Run docker-compose with `docker-compose up`.
 Services can be run on the background by `docker-compose up -d`;
 3. In host machine, access system with port var `SYS_DOCKER_HOST_PORT`, access database with port var `MYSQL_DB_DOCKER_HOST_PORT`;
 4. Stop the system: `docker-compose down`;
 5. Stop and remove all containers, images: `docker-compose down --rmi all`.

-**Guides:**

 ## JRE
 - Java 11: Get the `.jar` file in release page.